-Shareholder Alert: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Uipath, Inc. - Path
+SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Uipath, Inc. - PATH

 On this news, UiPath's stock price fell $8.06 per share, or 12.9%, over the following two trading days, to close at $54.40 per share on September 9, 2021.

-Then, on December 9, 2021, UiPath issued a release announcing its financial results for the quarter ended October 31, 2021 (the“3Q22 Release”).
-The 3Q22 Release revealed that UiPath's growth had stalled further, disclosing that its ARR annual growth rate during the quarter had declined for the third quarter in a row to 58% and that itsnew ARR remained subdued at 42% growth year-over-year, down substantially from the 55% growth reported in the 1Q22 Release.
+Then, on December 9, 2021, UiPath issued a release announcing its financial results for the quarter ended October 31, 2021 (the "3Q22 Release").
+The 3Q22 Release revealed that UiPath's growth had stalled further, disclosing that its ARR annual growth rate during the quarter had declined for the third quarter in a row to 58% and that its net new ARR remained subdued at 42% growth year-over-year, down substantially from the 55% growth reported in the 1Q22 Release.

 On this news, UiPath's stock price fell $3.66 per share, or 7.67%, over the following two trading sessions, to close at $44.05 per share on December 10, 2021.